-In accordance with the terms of our engagement letter dated 2nd September 2013 and further to the requirements of the Education Funding Agency (EFA) as included in the Academies: Accounts Direction 2013, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by Accrington St Christopher's Church of England High School during the year 1st September 2012 to the 31st August 2013 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 18th August 2014 and further to the requirements of the Education Funding Agency (EFA) as included in the Academies Accounts Direction 2013 to 2014, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by Accrington St Christopher's Church of England High School during the year 1st September 2013 to the 31st August 2014 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

-This report is made solely to Accrington St Christopher's Church of England High School and the EFA in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the Accrington St Christopher's Church of England High School and the EFA those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Accrington St Christopher's Church of England High School and the EFA, for our work, for this report, or for the conclusion we have formed.
+This report is made solely to Accrington St Christopher's Church of England High School and EFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the Accrington St Christopher's Church of England High School and EFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Accrington St Christopher's Church of England High School and EFA, for our work, for this report, or for the conclusion we have formed.

-Respective responsibilities of Accrington St Christopher's Church of England High School accounting officer and the reporting accountant
+Respective responsibilities of Accrington St Christopher's Church of England High School's Accounting Officer and the reporting accountant

-The accounting officer is responsible, under the requirements of Accrington St Christopher's Church of England High School funding agreement with the Secretary of State for Education and the Academies Financial Handbook, extant from the 1st September 2012, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+The Accounting Officer is responsible, under the requirements of Accrington St Christopher's Church of England High School funding agreement with the Secretary of State for Education and the Academies Financial Handbook, extant from the 1st September 2013 (updated October 2013), for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.

-Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies: Accounts Direction 2013.
-We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the year from the 1st September 2012 to the 31st August 2013 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.
+Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies Accounts Direction 2013 to 2014.
+We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the year from the 1st September 2013 to the 31st August 2014 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.